sungjae-cho/c-programming-language-book/README.md

 # C Programming Language Book
-C Programming Language 2nd Edition by Brian W. Kernighan and Dennis M. Ritchie
+The source codes in the book, C Programming Language, 2nd Edition, written by Brian W. Kernighan and Dennis M. Ritchie